memex/trails-proposal/Trail.md

 # Trail

-## Description
 Trails act as containers for one or more [Steps](Step.md).

-Think of a Trail as like a Powerpoint presentation file, or a video file.
+Think of a Trail as like a Powerpoint or video file.
 It contains a sequence of media that can be presented accordingly by a consuming application.

 ## Motivation
 linking